mohdalmas/redis-infra-devops/README.md

 This repository provides Terraform and Helm configurations for setting up and managing Redis infrastructure on AWS EKS clusters.
 It includes scripts for operational tasks and GitHub Actions workflows for CI/CD.

 **Table of Contents**
-Introduction
+- Introduction
-Prerequisites
+- Prerequisites
-Repository Structure
+- Repository Structure
-Setup Instructions
+- Setup Instructions
-Usage
+- Usage
-CI/CD Workflows
+- CI/CD Workflows

-Contributing
-License
-Introduction
+**Introduction**
 This repository is designed to help you deploy and manage Redis on AWS EKS clusters using Terraform and Helm.
 It includes configurations for two EKS clusters and Helm charts for Redis deployment.
 Scripts and GitHub Actions workflows are also provided to facilitate management and deployment tasks.

 **Overview**